Skip to main content Skip to footer

 Project descriptions typically emerge during project initiation, often accompanying funding requests or portfolio reviews.
 They provide decision-makers with the context needed to evaluate whether a proposed initiative aligns with organizational priorities and justifies investment.

-Why project descriptions drive approval success
+How project descriptions drive approval success

 Well-written project descriptions build confidence among stakeholders by demonstrating structured thinking and preparation.
-When executives see evidence of a well-considered approach, they trust that teams can navigate complexities without constant oversight, a critical factor given that fewer than half of major projects meet their on-time, on-budget delivery goals.
+When executives see evidence of a well-considered approach, they trust that teams can navigate complexities without constant oversight.

-Project description vs. other project documents
+Project description vs other project documents

 Document typePrimary purposeKey audienceTiming